jss367/blog/_posts/2016-06-28-things-i-was-wrong-about.md

 ---
 layout: post
-title:  Things I've Changed My Mind On
+title:  Things I Was Wrong About
-excerpt: Vaccines, GMP, the Internet
+excerpt: Vaccines, GMO, the Internet
 ---

 These are things I was wrong about.